 Marshall County, Kentucky is the only county in Kentucky to be named for a United States Supreme Court Chief Justice.
 Marshall County was the 92nd county and created on Kentucky’s 50th Birthday.
 John Marshall, the 4th Chief Justice, was appointed by President John Adams and held office from 1801-35.
 Chief Justice Marshall had no direct relation to Kentucky other than to have relatives who lived in the Commonwealth including a first cousin, nephew and his father.

-*Poultry and eggs are the #1 agricultural commodity and #1 food commodity in Kentucky.
-Kentucky is #7 in the nation in terms of broiler production and will produce over 1.2 billion eggs in 2016.
-Over 50% of poultry farmers are or were tobacco farmers.
+Poultry and eggs are the #1 agricultural commodity and #1 food commodity in Kentucky.
 The average poultry farm is owned by a family farmer and consists of less than five poultry houses.
 Kentucky poultry and eggs are a $1.2 billion industry creating over 20k jobs for Kentucky.
-Ref: DD

 Number of Kentucky Electoral College Votes Since Statehood: